 2-day hikes in the Japanese Alps

 The Japanese Alps have some of the best hiking scenery, and are very popular for overnight hikes in summer.
-Mt Jonen is one of the peaks located on the southern side of the Northern Alps, which makes it a little more accessible (only 1 hour’s drive from Matsumoto city).
+Mt Jonen is one of the peaks located on the southern side of the Northern Alps, which makes it a little more accessible (only a 1 hour drive from Matsumoto city).

 In the Southern Alps, Mt Kita and Mt Aino are Japan’s second and third tallest mountains respectively and can be combined as a 2-day hike.
 Similarly, Mt Senjo and Mt Kaikoma in the Southern Alps can be combined as a 2-day hike with a hut stay in betweeen.

 If you’re up for the challenge, there’s options to do longer hikes, especially in the Northern Alps.
+If you’re looking to do hut-to-hut hiking, the North Alps is one of the best places to do so.
+It does come with some steep elevation gains though so I would recommmend these for a hiker with at least an intermediate amount of fitness.
 The possibilities for hiking are really endless here, but I’ve done two so far:

 The Nothern Alps especially have good access from Tokyo via highway buses that take you directly to the trailhead.
 The only thing you’ll need to worry about is getting clear weather for 3 days!